tu-delft-library/il-master-thesis-guide/book/4b-summarise.md

 ::::

 ## Step 1: Identify Basic Components
-A summary of a text helps you to process the source, as well as being able to relocate it later.
 There are many ways you can approach summarising a source, but there are elements you should always include:

 - Bibliographical information.
 For example, author, publication, year.
 All the details you need to include to relocate the source later in your project.
+This can also help you when referencing.
-- Topic / Research Question
+- Topic / Research Question of the source
 - Methods used
 - Main results
 - Connection to previous studies
 - Limitations of the study
 - Implications of the findings
 As you read through your article, underline and take note of these different parts.
 You can subsequently organise these initial parts in a format that works well for you to summarise.
 (Trent University, n.d.; Ontario Institute for Studies in Education, n.d.).

 ## Step 2: Choose a summary format

 Summaries can come in many formats.
 Depending on your purpose they can be more or less elaborate.
-Watch this overview of different types of summaries you could use as you are processing a source
+Look at this overview of different types of summaries you could use as you are processing a source

 ````{tab-set}
 ```{tab-item} Mindmaps